RISKTAGGER: Evidence-Guided LLM Agent for Post-Incident Forensic Analysis of Money Laundering in Web3: Evaluation Setup

-In this section, we evaluate and analyze RiskTagger.
-Specifically, we aim to address the following research questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1: How effective is RiskTagger in extracting critical information related to money laundering cases?} We measure extraction accuracy on a human-annotated gold set for key fields.
+In this section, we evaluate and analyze \textsc{RiskTagger} by answering the following research questions (RQs): \begin{itemize}[leftmargin=*] \item \textbf{RQ1.
+End-to-end forensic effectiveness on the Bybit Hack.} How well does \textsc{RiskTagger} extract case clues, recover laundering-related accounts, and generate evidence-organized reports in the Bybit Hack (the largest reported cryptocurrency theft to date)~\cite{guardian2025bybitLargestTheft} ?

-\item \textbf{RQ2: To what extent does RiskTagger align with human experts in identifying suspicious laundering behaviors? }We perform stratified sampling of RiskTagger’s labeled accounts and compare its risk ratings to independent expert judgments

-\item \textbf{RQ3: What is the quality of the laundering behavior report generated by RiskTagger?} We evaluate the generated explanations on completeness, clarity and actionable value.